Anton-Mushnin/degen-gambit-matrix/src/games/dice-streak/rules.md

 - Streak resets to empty array on wrong guess

 ## Betting
-- Fixed bet amount: 1 WEI
+- Fixed bet amount: amount will be passed in the contract constructor

-## Missing Details
-- Bank value